SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/sceewenv/descriptions/sceewenv.rst

 Software Foundation, version 3 or later).
 It provides in effect continuous real-time streams of envelope values for horizontal and vertical acceleration, velocity and displacement from raw acceleration and velocity waveforms.
-*sceewenv* was extended from the original SED-ETHZ VS-specific pre-processing module `scenvelope`, implemented to handle the waveform pre-processing necessary for the :ref:`scvsmag` module.
+*sceewenv* was extended from the original SED-ETHZ `Virtual Seismologist`_-specific pre-processing module `scenvelope`, implemented to handle the waveform pre-processing necessary for the :ref:`scvsmag` module.
 Further parameters can also being calculated using the core library included in *sceewenv*, such as spectral amplitudes and tauP, though these are not accessible via the current *sceewenv* implementation.